A Message from President Riley

 Last month’s Domestic Violence Awareness panel, From Harm to Healing, powerfully reframed domestic and gender-based violence as a public health issue, one that demands compassion, coordination, and courage.
 Our panelists, including Priyanka Datta, M.D., Commissioner Saloni Sethi, Marlon Peterson, and University Police Insp.
 Allen Haynes discussed how trauma-informed care, survivor leadership, and stronger legal frameworks are reshaping the way we prevent harm and promote healing.
 The work of ending violence requires us as clinicians, advocates, educators, and neighbors to listen, lead, and stand with survivors.

-The same spirit of purpose animates the work of Jane R. Zucker, M.D., MSc, Adjunct Professor in the School of Public Health, whose recent JAMA publication, “The Measles Resurgence,” confronts a growing crisis in national vaccine confidence.
-Drawing on more than a century of public health data, Dr. Zucker warns that the resurgence of measles and the erosion of trust in science reflect a deeper dismantling of evidence-based policy at the federal level.
-At a time when political forces seek to redefine vaccine policy through ideology rather than evidence, Dr. Zucker grounds the national dialogue in facts, ethics, compassion, and history.
+Jane R. Zucker, M.D., MSc, Adjunct Professor in the School of Public Health, exemplifies this purpose through her recent JAMA publication, “The Measles Resurgence.”
+Drawing on more than a century of public health data, Dr. Zucker examines the growing crisis of vaccine confidence in the United States.
+She cautions that the return of preventable diseases like measles and the public’s eroding trust in science signal a deeper unraveling of evidence-based policy at the national level.
+Her work reminds us that integrity in public health depends on facts, ethics, and compassion, rather than ideology.

-That same dedication shines through in our clinical teams at the UHD, recently recognized by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) for achieving meritorious outcomes in surgical patient care.
-This national distinction, awarded to only 77 hospitals nationwide, affirms UHD’s excellence in patient safety, surgical outcomes, and the collective skill of our surgeons, nurses, anesthesiologists, and residents.
-I am proud of UHD for setting the standard for quality and compassion in care.
+At University Hospital at Downstate (UHD), that same drive for excellence has earned national recognition from the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) for meritorious outcomes in surgical patient care.
+Only 77 hospitals nationwide received this honor, which affirms UHD’s leadership in patient safety, surgical outcomes, and team-based care, highlighting the extraordinary skill and commitment of our surgeons, nurses, anesthesiologists, and residents in delivering compassionate, high-quality care.

-That same commitment to compassion and global citizenship extends to the devastation of Hurricane Melissa in Jamaica.
-As the island faces widespread power outages, destroyed homes, and overburdened hospitals, Downstate stands with our Jamaican and Caribbean communities, both in Brooklyn and abroad.
-Many of our students, colleagues, and patients trace their roots to Jamaica, and the recovery of its people is personal to us all.
+Beyond our immediate community, and in the aftermath of Hurricane Melissa in Jamaica and other parts of the Caribbean, where widespread power outages and damaged hospitals have left communities in crisis, Downstate stands with our Jamaican and Caribbean families here and abroad.
+Many of our students, colleagues, and patients share deep ties to the island, and its recovery is profoundly personal to us all.

 In every challenge, whether local or global, Downstate’s mission is to heal, teach, and lead with compassion.
 Whether advancing science, advocating for equity, or standing with our neighbors in times of crisis, we remain united by purpose and strengthened by community.
 Together, we are proving that public health is not only a profession, but also a promise to care for one another, to lift every life we touch, and to #KeepCareClose.